ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 You can monitor platform metrics from resources in your {{site.data.keyword.powerSysFull}} workspace by using IBM Cloud® Monitoring dashboards.
 {:shortdesc}

-{{site.data.keyword.mon_full_notm}} is an enterprise-grade monitoring service used for application visibility, alerting, and troubleshooting. {{site.data.keyword.mon_full_notm}} with Sysdig is used by enterprise development and IT teams that build, ship, and run business-critical applications at scale.
+{{site.data.keyword.mon_full_notm}} is an enterprise-grade monitoring service that is used for application visibility, alerting, and troubleshooting. {{site.data.keyword.mon_full_notm}} with Sysdig is used by enterprise development and IT teams that build, ship, and run business-critical applications at scale.

 Platform metrics are currently available across all {{site.data.keyword.powerSys_notm}} data centers except `DAL13`, `WDC07` and `MON01`.
 {: note}